signalfx/integrations/cloudfoundry-pivotal/README.md

 Follow these steps to enable this integration:

-1. Download the product file from <a target="_blank" href="https://network.pivotal.io/products/signalfx-monitoring-alerting/">Pivotal Network</a>.

-2. Follow the <a target="_blank" href="http://docs.pivotal.io/partners/signalfx/installing.html">installation instructions for the tile</a>.
+1. Install the <a target="_blank" href="https://github.com/signalfx/signalfx-cloudfoundry-bridge-boshrelease/releases">latest BOSH release for our Bridge application</a>,
+   which pulls metrics from the Loggregator Firehose and sends them to SignalFx.
+   This can be installed in any deployment in your CF environment, as long as it has access to the BOSH Director and the Traffic Controller server.

 Metrics from Pivotal Cloud Foundry should begin streaming into SignalFx.